alumae/kaldi-offline-transcriber/README.md

 as additional input to the DNN, thus providing kind-of unsupervised speaker/channel adaptation.
-This scheme is about two times faster than the default (when using one thread) but introduces about 10% relatively more errors: the WER on Estonian radio talk shows when using the default scheme is currently 17.7%, when using the one-pass decoding stratgey it goes up to 19.3%.
+This scheme is about two times faster than the default (when using one thread) but introduces about 10% relatively more errors: the WER on Estonian radio talk shows when using the default scheme is currently 17.7%, when using the one-pass decoding strategy it goes up to 19.3%.

 You can activate the scheme by defining `DO_NNET2_ONLINE=yes` variable in `Makefile.options`, or using the `--nnet2-online true` option to `speech2text.sh`.